 Examines the meaning and value of nature and the environment from a variety of ethical perspectives, including feminist and de-colonial perspectives.
 Questions can include: How should human beings relate to the natural world?
 How can we build sustainable interactions with the natural world?
 Do we have moral obligations toward non-human animals and other parts of nature?
 What do we owe to other beings, including future generations, with respect to the environment?
 In the face of catastrophic climate change, is it moral to procreate or to eat meat?
 (Cross-listed with SUST 240.)
 (Available for General Education, C2 Humanities.)

 Prerequisite: Completion of the lower division writing requirement.
-The course addresses philosophical issues central to biological sciences, including the creation/evolution debate and other social implications of contemporary biological theories.
-It also introduces basic concepts in philosophy of science, such as demarcation, scientific explanation and the scientific method, which are necessary for examining the above issues.
-(Available for General Education, C2 Humanities.)
+Addresses philosophical issues central to the life sciences, with particular attention to the social implications of contemporary biological theories.
+Topics may include the existence of biological laws, the distinction between natural and social kinds, and the relationship between biology and technology.
+The course also introduces basic concepts in philosophy of science, such as demarcation, scientific explanation, and the scientific method, which are necessary for examining the above issues.
+(Available for General Education, B5 Scientific Inquiry and Quantitative Reasoning or C2 Humanities.)
+(WI)

 Prerequisite: Completion of the lower division writing requirement.
-Philosophical examination of the concepts, values and arguments relevant to understanding and evaluating practical social and political issues central to current public debates concerning such matters as civil and political rights, social and economic inequality, the environment, biotechnology, economic policy and global trade, and the national defense.
+Philosophical examination of one or more issues of current public debate.
+Topics might include social and economic inequality, biotechnology, environmental justice, housing and homelessness, trans rights, or the abolition of prisons and police.
 Regular written assignments will be required.
 (Available for General Education, C2 Humanities.)
-(IC)
+(IC) (WI)

 Prerequisite: Completion of the lower division writing requirement.
-Study of representative works of the major existentialists, with the aim of discovering the fundamental tenets of existentialism.
-Emphasis placed on existentialism’s influence on and relevance to contemporary thought.
+Study of philosophical and literary works of the major existentialist thinkers of the 19th and 20th centuries, with the aim of discovering the fundamental tenets of existentialism.
+Questions might include: What is the meaning of human existence?
+Is there such a thing as human nature?
+What is the source of human values?
+Is death bad?
+Key thinkers may include Friedrich Nietzsche, Fyodor Dostoyevsky, Albert Camus, Jean-Paul Sartre, Simone de Beauvoir, and Frantz Fanon, with emphasis on existentialism’s influence on and relevance to contemporary thought.
 Regular written assignments will be required.
 (Available for General Education, C2 Humanities.)
+(WI)

 Provides an introduction to the interdisciplinary field of Queer Studies, which aims to problematize rigid identity categories and destabilize essentialized norms of expression.
 The course will cover the history of how concepts such as gender and desire have been understood and articulated; heteronormativity and its relationship to capitalism, race, and gender roles; queer aesthetics; and queer strategies and tactics of resistance.
 (Available for General Education, C2 Humanities or F Comparative Cultural Studies.)